demisto/content/Packs/FeedUnit42v2/README.md

-The Unit42 feed provides access to published IOCs that contain known malicious indicators.
+The Unit42 v2 feed provides access to published IOCs that contain known malicious indicators.
 You can configure the number of indicators to be returned.
 The default is 10.

-New Unit42 Feed V2 Pack Now using the STIX format, and ingesting Threat Intel.
+The newest Unit42 Feed V2 Pack introduces the STIX format and ingests more Threat Intel than before.
+All the Unit42 ATOM information now in your XSOAR Threat Intel Library.
-- Techniques and SubTechniques are now Attack Pattern
-- (New) Campaign object.
+- STIX object-oriented - we are now using: Report, Intrusion Set, Campaign, Attack Pattern, Course of Action, and of course IOCs
+- The main Report object is associated to its related Intrusion Set and Campaigns
+- Each Campaign has its specific Attack Patterns, Course of Actions and IOCs
+- Starting with version 6.2 - RELATIONSHIPS between objects is now supported!

 In order to access the Unit42 feed, you need to sign up.